Oct 09, 2020

 Can you talk us through the materials that are used at Wood Couture?

-Most of the materials we use are wood, metal, fabrics, and leather.
-Artwork and decorative objects are mainly made in wood carving, glass, crystal, brass, resin, ceramic, or porcelain.
+Most of the materials we use are wood, metal, fabrics, and leather. artwork for large walls and decorative objects are mainly made in wood carving, glass, crystal, brass, resin, ceramic, or porcelain.
 Most of our raw materials are sourced in China close to the factory premises and if needed we go to the international markets for particular items.
 Through our team’s efforts, we get the right materials for the appropriate application at a fair price.
 This, together with our custom technology handled by our technical team, ensures the project follows through as planned.

 How do you work with clients to create bespoke work?